 John Wesley fasted two days each week.
-The church which God used him to raise up also had two weekly fast days in her early history, when she was on fire for God and a successful winner of souls.
-John Wesley says in a sermon as follows: "While we were at Oxford, the rule of every Methodist was (unless in case of sickness) to fast every Wednesday and Friday in the year, in imitation of the primitive church, for which they had the highest respect."
+The church which God used him to raise up also had two weekly fast days in her early history when she was on fire for God and a successful winner of souls.
+John Wesley says in a sermon as follows: "While we were at Oxford, the rule of every Methodist was (unless in case of sickness) to fast every Wednesday and Friday in the year, in imitation of the primitive church; for which they had the highest respect."
 Again Wesley says, "The man that never fasts is no more in the way to heaven than the man that never prays."
-Ephiphanius, an ancient writer (quoted by Wesley in a sermon), says, "Who does not know that the fast of the fourth and sixth days of the week (Wednesday and Friday) are observed by the Christians throughout the The funeral service which was lare"!
-Inow soul-winner since the apostle Paul, fasted regularly each week.
-He declares that when he detected a diminution of the Spirit's presence in and through him, he would fast three days and three nights, not tasting food or water, and as a result he would see the revival power restored and many return to God.
+Epiphanius, an ancient writer (quoted by Wesley in a sermon) says, "Who does not know that the fast of the fourth and sixth days of the week (Wednesday and Friday). are observed by the Christians throughout the soul winner since the Apostle Paul, fasted regularly each week.
+He declares that when he detected a dimunition of the Spirit's presence in and through him, he would fast three days and three nights, not tasting food or water, and as a result he would see the revival power restored and many turn to God.

-The martyr, Latimer, Ridley, and Cramer, are among the number who were regular fasters.
+The martyrs, Latimer, Ridley, and Cramner, are among the number who were regular

-Charles G. Finney, Trobably the greatest
+Charles G. Finney, probably the greatest